 Preface

-The book heavily leans on examples to present features of regular expressions one by one.
+This book heavily leans on examples to present features of regular expressions one by one.
 It is recommended that you manually type each example and experiment with them.
-Understanding both the nature of sample input string and the output produced is essential.
-As an analogy, consider learning to drive a bike or a car — no matter how much you read about them or listen to explanations, you need to practice a lot and infer your own conclusions.
-Should you feel that copy-paste is ideal for you, code snippets are available chapter wise on GitHub.
+Make an effort to understand the sample input as well as the solution presented and check if the output changes (or not!) when you alter some part of the input and the command.
+As an analogy, consider learning to drive a car — no matter how much you read about them or listen to explanations, you'd need practical experience to become proficient.

 Prerequisites